kiedtl/caustic/README.md

 ## Caustic Linux

-> How much space is needed for a minimal, usable Linux distribution?
+> How much space is needed for a minimal but usable Linux distribution?

+(I guess it all depends on how you define usable.)

 ### Status